• Skip to primary navigation

 In the town of Saint-Valery-en-Caux, on the Alabaster coast.

-See the best rated accommodations in Saint-Valéry en Caux.
+See the top-rated accommodations in Saint-Valéry en Caux.

-#2 Notre Dame de la Garde Chapel in Étretat
+#2 Chapelle Notre Dame de la Garde in Étretat

-Chapel of Notre Dame de la Garde in Étretat
+Notre Dame de la Garde chapel in Étretat

-This chapel is often the one that people have in mind when they say the church of Étretat.
+This chapel is often the one people have in mind when they say Étretat church.

-It was first built around 1855 and is dedicated to the Holy Virgin.
-However, it was destroyed in 1942 by the Germans and a new one was rebuilt and inaugurated in 1950 (with a very different style).
+It was first built around 1855 and is dedicated to the Blessed Virgin.
+However, it was destroyed in 1942 by the Germans and a new one was rebuilt and inaugurated in 1950 (in a very different style).

-It is considered a chapel for the sailors who protect them from the top of the cliffs.
-Notice the fish-shaped gargoyles.
+It is considered a chapel for sailors, protecting them from the cliffs.
+Note the fish-shaped gargoyles.

 But what really makes it special are its locations overlooking the cliffs of Étretat.